elap733/NBA-Injuries-Analysis/README.md

 * [Conclusion](#conclusion)
 * [Detailed Jupyter Notebooks](#detailed_jupyter_notebooks)
 ### Motivation
-The outcome of the 2018/2019 NBA season was largely shaped by a rash of devasting injuries to star players (see pictures below).
-In recent years there **_seems_** to be an increasing number of high profile players experiencing serious injuries (ACL tear, Achilles, fractured bones), which in turn cause them to miss significant playing time, often detrimentally impacting their team's success.
+The outcome of the 2018/2019 NBA season was largely shaped by a rash of devasting injuries to star players (Kevin Durant, Klay Thompson, DeMarcus Cousins, and Victor Oladipo to name a few).
+In recent years there **_seems_** to be an increasing number of high profile players experiencing serious injuries (ACL tears, achilles ruptures, lower leg fractures), which in turn cause them to miss significant playing time, often to the detriment of their team's success.

 ![Ouch](https://github.com/elap733/NBA-Injuries-Analysis/blob/master/references/02_images/injury.png)
 *Fig.1: (L) Kevin Durant's achilles tear; (R) Klay Thompson's torn MCL in the 2018/2019 NBA Finals*